aplteam/link/docs/Setup.md

       )ed linkdemo.Run
 ```

 Our application is going to prompt the user for an input array and output the mean and standard deviation of the data, until the user inputs an empty array.
-Obviously, the code should be enhanced to validate the input and perhaps trap errors, but that is left as an exercise for the reader.
+Obviously, the code should be enhanced to validate the input and perhaps trap errors, but here we keep things simple.

 ```apl
      ∇ Run;data